 Can I work remotely in Germany without a visa?

-You can only work remotely in Germany with a visa, such as the Freelance Visa (digital nomad visa in Germany).
+You can only work remotely in Germany with a visa, such as the Freelance Visa, also known as the digital nomad visa.